 - I have enjoyed working as a therapist for over 25 years

-- I am experienced in working with people aged 18-80 from diverse cultures and backgrounds in the UK and in Aotearoa NZ
+- I am experienced in working with people aged 18-80 from diverse cultures and backgrounds in the Aotearoa and UK

 - Experienced and trained in psychodynamic, humanistic and body approaches

-- Worked in private and public sectors in UK and in Aotearoa NZ
+- Worked in private and public sectors in Aotearoa and UK

 - Co-founded a successful university-validated psychotherapy and counselling training programme in UK, in which I was a Co-Director and trainer for 17 years.

-- Currently contributing to the Psychotherapy training programme at AUT
+- Contributor to the Psychotherapy training programme at AUT

 - Co-authored a book on the Person-Centred approach.